isaac-mason/navcat/README.md

 - Single and multi-tile navigation mesh support
 - Pure javascript - no wasm
 - Fully JSON serializable data structures
-- Tiny - 40.32 kB minified + gzipped
+- Tiny - ~40 kB minified + gzipped, and highly tree-shakeable

 **Used in**